A625A/A625A/README.md

 I'm a **Data Science Engineering student at Universidad del Valle de Guatemala (UVG)**.

 I'm mainly interested in data engineering, analytics, and applied data science.
-I like working with APIs, databases, and data pipelines, and using them to build practical projects.
+I enjoy working with APIs, databases, and data pipelines to build practical projects.
+Most of the projects I take on require me to research, learn new tools, and figure things out along the way.
+I also enjoy working in teams and learning from other people.
 ## Projects

 ### [Crypto Market Intelligence Pipeline](https://github.com/A625A/Crypto-Market-Intelligence-Pipeline)